larsthorup/webteknologi-dtu/06-forms/README.md

 - Forms - _all_ apps need users to enter information
 - Forms are a high agony necessity - lots of UX opportunities

+## Examples

+- greentown.dk
+- signup
+- newsletter
+- add to cart
+- (adjust cart is not a form)
+- accept terms and conditions
+- delivery

 ## Forms

 - Form element: onSubmit